s2i2-hep/s2i2-hep.github.io-source/content/pages/index.md

 Summary: Summary of the S2I2/HEP Conceptualization Project
 Template: homepage

+**Conceptualization of an NSF Scientific Software Innovation Institute (S2I2) for High Energy Physics**

 Advanced software plays a fundamental role for large scientific projects - from designing experimental instruments to acquiring, reducing, and analyzing the resulting data.
 In such projects, success